Ever since I started teaching English abroad:

 I have been thinking of ways to be a better ESL teacher.
 I found teaching English much more difficult than I imagined when I started, especially teaching children.
 Being an ESL teacher is a challenge, especially if you’re new to it!

 Just giving children worksheets and expecting them to complete them with a minimum of fuss was a learning curve for me.
 Likewise, teaching adults and being stumped with a question that I didn’t know how to answer was a difficult experience.

-My first year teaching English abroad has been a learning curve to say the least.
+My first year of teaching English abroad has been a learning curve.
 There were a few times when I considered quitting, but I’m glad I continued.
 So I’m going to share a few things that have helped me improve and become a better teacher this past year!

 Games, games and more games

-This is probably one of the most important lessons I learnt on my quest to be a better ESL teacher.
-Games in general, are the best way to teach English, especially with children.
+This is probably one of the most important lessons I learnt early in my quest to be a better ESL teacher.
+Games in general, are the best way to teach English, especially to children.
 As children are not learning English by choice, they can be unenthusiastic at times, more so if you give them boring worksheets to complete!

 Don’t plan a lesson too much

 This may sound like the complete opposite of what you should be doing, but bear with me for a second:

 Having a lesson plan is obviously necessary, but over-planning can be a problem.
 This is especially true if you are teaching children.
 Despite your best ideas, the children may not take to the class for whatever reason.
 Children can be incredibly fickle at times!

 Teaching adults is a little bit different, they will expect a planned lesson and for you to have an outline of what you are going to teach.
 However, I wouldn’t go crazy and spend two hours planning a lesson.
 Having a rough outline of a lesson is the best idea, as you can add to it, or drop things as you see fit.